Hickory Log Creek Dam: Pump station

 Because the creek is not very large, the pump station will ultimately pull water from the Etowah River and pump it into the Hickory Log Creek Reservoir.
-A 54 in diameter ductile iron pipe connects the intake to the pump station (located behind the Waffle House on old highway 5) and then a 42-inch (107 cm) diameter pipe, slightly more than a mile or 1.6 km long, will connect the pump station to the reservoir.
+A 54 in diameter ductile iron pipe connects the intake to the pump station (located behind the former Waffle House on old highway 5) and then a 42-inch (107 cm) diameter pipe, slightly more than a mile or 1.6 km long, will connect the pump station to the reservoir.

 Equipment will include 3-28MKM, five-stage fresh-water vertical turbine pumps, each capable of producing 9028 USgal, at 247 or 75.3 meters, at 880 RPM.
 The units are powered by 700 hp high-inertia motors.

 Water usage

 The reservoir supplements the city’s existing raw water supply, the Etowah River.
 Water from the reservoir will go to residents who use the city’s water service and CCMWA’s numerous wholesale customers in the region.
 Currently, the city serves approximately 6100 customers, and the reservoir is forecast to help Canton continue to meet its water supply needs through 2050, even factoring in growth projections.